 Time to kick off our “Focused in '20” year-long program with Focus on Finance Month!
 Follow along with our weekly challenges to whip your wallet into shape in no time.

 Happy New Year Freebs!
 Who else is excited to rock these Focused in '20 monthly challenges??
-I firmly believe that 2020 will be the best year ever!!
-After the holidays and all the unexpected costs that December brought, I'm totally ready to refocus on finances this month!
+We firmly believe that 2020 will be the best year ever!!
+After the holidays and all the unexpected costs that December brought, we're totally ready to refocus on finances this month!
 We've really learned that the frugal mindset and being financially prepared helps us to not only decrease stress in our lives and accomplish more on a daily basis, but it also allows us to be able to do so much more for others!

 Let's get this party started!
 All month long we will follow a calendar of weekly challenges that will help us reset our budget, save money, spend less, and ultimately recover from the holidays.